 Recovery Care begins once a burn survivor is discharged from the hospital.
 Our experienced program staff assess the needs of burn survivors and their families to create an appropriate care plan.

 Through H.O.P.E.
 (Helping Others, Promoting Empowerment) Services programming, social workers offer emotional support, financial assistance, medical garments and equipment, therapy services, and other programming to help burn survivors and their families navigate recovery.
-Our Peer Support Groups for burn survivors meet bi-weekly to help survivors and families gain much-needed support from one another.
+Our Peer Support Group for burn survivors meet bi-weekly and our Caretaker Support Group meets monthly to help survivors and families gain much-needed support from one another.
 In addition, we offer SOAR (Survivors Offering Assistance in Recovery) Programming that trains burn survivors to comfort and support new burn survivors while they are hospitalized.

 Since 1991, The Arizona Children’s Burn Camp, Camp Courage, has supported the emotional needs of children who have suffered severe burn injuries.
 Today, approximately 80 youth burn survivors from Arizona and neighboring states attend this free, annual therapeutic camp.
 Activities include horseback riding, mountain biking, fishing, swimming, arts and crafts, tie dye, high ropes, rappelling, and more.
 In addition, Arizona Burn Foundation partners with Prescott College’s Centaur Leadership Services program to provide therapeutic equine experiences at Camp Courage in Prescott.bi-weekly